Step By Step 10 - Techno-ToolsOriginally published in Australian Personal Computer magazine, August 1998 Last modified 16-Dec-2014.

 PLCC chip puller

 Plastic Leaded Chip Carrier (PLCC) chips are square, and click into a socket which looks something like an above-ground pool for fleas.
 Getting them out of said socket is challenging, without a PLCC chip extractor.
 You can do it with a jeweller’s screwdriver, but it’s somewhat nerve-wracking.
 A PLCC puller clips onto opposite corners of the chip and pops it out with one squeeze.
-Well under $10 from an electronics store.
+Well under $10 from an electronics store, even cheaper on eBay.